configcat/.net-sdk/CONTRIBUTING.md

 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).
 - Add unit or integration tests for fixed or changed functionality.

 When you submit a pull request or otherwise seek to include your change in the repository, you waive all your intellectual property rights, including your copyright and patent claims for the submission.
+For more details please read the [contribution agreement](https://github.com/configcat/legal/blob/main/contribution-agreement.md).

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)